Christian Democratic Party (Norway): History

 In 1997, the Christian Democrats received 13.7% of the votes, and got 25 seats in the Storting.
 Kjell Magne Bondevik served as prime minister between 1997 and 2000, in coalition with the Liberal Party and the Centre Party, and then between 2001 and 2005 with the Liberal Party and the Conservative Party.

 In the 2005 election, the Christian Democrats received only 6.8%, and the party became part of the opposition in the Storting.
 In 2013, the Conservative Party and the Progress Party formed a new government based on a political agreement with the Christian Democrats and the Liberal party with confidence and supply.
 In the 2017 election, the party got only 4.2% and did not sign a new agreement, but got a politically strategic position as the conservative minority government mainly depended on their votes to get a majority.

 In late 2018, the Christian Democrats were split over the question of a potential government participation and the future direction of the party.
 At a party meeting in early November 2018, the delegates were asked whether to stay in opposition or to join either a "red" or a "blue" government coalition with party leader Knut Arild Hareide favouring a centre-left government with Labour and Centre parties, and deputy leaders Olaug Bollestad and Kjell Ingolf Ropstad wanting to join the existing right-leaning cabinet of Erna Solberg.
 The delegates decided with a narrow majority of eight votes to join the existing Solberg's Cabinet with Conservatives, Liberals and the Progress Party.
 In January 2019, after successful negotiations with the coalition parties the Christian Democrats eventually joined the government and Hareide resigned as party leader.
 In April 2019, 33-year-old Minister of Children and Family Kjell Ingolf Ropstad was elected new party leader.

 The Christian Democrats failed to pass the 4% election threshold for leveling seats in the 2021 election and won only three seats in parliament.
 The party leader Ropstad, facing controversy over his use of a parliamentary commuter home, resigned from the cabinet and as party leader on 24 September and Olaug Bollestad assumed leadership of the party.
+In 2024, Dag Inge Ulstein assumed leadership of the party, and the party more than doubled their representation in the Storting to seven in the 2025 elections.

 Ideology

-The Christian Democratic Party has been described as centrist and centre-right.
-The party holds European Christian democratic positions, including family values.
-While founded on the basis of advocating moral-cultural Christian issues, the party has broadened its political profile over time, although Christian values remain its core distinction.
-It is considered an overall centrist party, combining socially conservative views with more left-leaning economic positions.
+The Christian Democratic Party is a centre-right political party.
+The party holds European Christian democratic positions, including family values and social conservatism.
+While founded on the basis of advocating moral-cultural Christian issues, the party has broadened or shrunk its political profile over time, while still maintaining right-wing positions.